Improwised/kb.repairrabbit.github.io/content/customers/How-to-edit-description-of-existing-customer.md

 ![How to edit my exsisting customer?](/images/customers/how_to_edit_my_exsisting_customer/search_the_customer_and_click_edit.png)

-Now, your edited information have been saved.
+Now, your edited information has been saved.